cmsmcq/gingersnap/doc/regular-approximations.md

 trees in which some recursive nonterminal *r* occurs both as an ancestor and as a descendant.
 A drawing of the tree would be convenient, but for now I'll attempt to make things clear by talking about sentential forms.
+(This saves me some fighting with Markdown.)
 If an *r* appears in a parse tree at all, then it must be the case that the start symbol of the grammar generates some sentential form (alpha, *r*, zeta), where alpha and zeta are sequences of symbols (arbitrary mixes of terminal and non-terminal)

 * S =>* alpha *r* zeta